NatashaHull/crud_generator/README.md

 #Generated code

 All of the above explains how to use this gem, but does not show what the gem actually does.
 Suppose that you are creating a basic posts resource for you application and that you want to have `index` and `show` pages, in addition to giving your users the ability to `create`, `update` and `destroy` posts (using the related `new` and `edit` views).
-You can simply type in `generate_crud_actions` and the following controller actions will be created for you:
+You can simply type in `generate_crud_actions` into your PostsController and the following controller actions will be created for you:

 The `index` action:
 ```